Hands in the air if traveling more is your dream but money stops you from making it come true.

 Well, guess what?

 Sure, you can't really plan on your flight being delayed or canceled.
-But if it has happened to you or if it does in the future, consider this as one of the easiest and fastest ways to get money by traveling.
+But if it has happened to you or if it does in the future, the Service app automatically files a compensation claim for you.

 How do I claim compensation for my disrupted flight?